xAlpier/POE-AutoMate/README.md

 7. Press **Stop Hotkey** anytime (`F3`).

 ### 🔹 Mode 1: Modifiers & Library
-Matches numerical values or text.
+Matches the **numerical values** of modifiers.
 You can select pre-defined mods from the **Database/Library** list or add them manually.

 #### Basic Example
     Value: 75